Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Experiments

 \subsection{Evaluation Details}

 \textbf{Inference.} During testing, we only use one network (i.e., $f_{\theta_1}(.)$) to produce our results.
-The final segmentation is obtained via the sliding window strategy, where the strides are 18x18x4 for the LA dataset, and 16x16x16 for the Pancreas and BraTS19 datasets, following previous works~\citep{yu2019uncertainty,li2020shape,luo2021dtc,wu2021semi,wu2022mutual}.
-We report last epoch results in Pancreas and BraTS19 datasets and the best evaluation and last epoch results for the LA datasets.
+The final segmentation is obtained via the sliding window strategy, where the strides are 18x18x4 for the LA dataset, and 16x16x16 for the Pancreas and BraTS19 datasets, following previous works~\cite{yu2019uncertainty,li2020shape,luo2021dtc,wu2021semi,wu2022mutual}.
+The evaluation of ACDC dataset is based on the inference of each slice following~\cite{bai2019self, yang2023revisiting, basak2023pseudo}, where the final 3D prediction is obtained via concatenation of those results.
+We report last epoch results in BraTS19 datasets and the best results for the LA, Pancreas and ACDC datasets.

 \textbf{Measurements.} We use four measures to quantitatively evaluate our method, which are Dice, Jaccard, the average surface distance (ASD), and the 95\% Hausdorff Distance (95HD).
 The Dice and Jaccard are measured in percentage, while ASD and 95HD are measured in voxels.
-Additionally, we measure complexity with the number of model parameters and multiply-accumulate (MAC) during the inference~\citep{wu2022mutual}.
+Additionally, we measure complexity with the number of model parameters and multiply-accumulate (MAC) during the inference~\cite{wu2022mutual}.